benwhalley/struckdown/README.md

 ### Example: Batch Processing

-Imagine you have product descriptions:
+Imagine you have unstructured data stored in free text.
+You can make it structured like this:

 ```bash
 % sd batch *.txt "Purpose, <5 words: [[purpose]]"